The Best Cheap Car Insurance for Young Drivers in 2025

 • What is the cheapest insurance company for 18-year-olds?

-On average, GEICO, Erie, and Auto-Owners are the cheapest options for 18-year-old drivers, with average rates as low as $137 per month.
+On average, COUNTRY Financial, Auto-Owners, and USAA are the cheapest options for 18-year-old drivers, with average rates as low as $54 per month.
 But the exact costs will vary, so it’s important to shop around and compare your options.

-• When should you add my teen to your car insurance?
+• When should you add a teen to your car insurance?

 Many insurance companies allow you to add your teen to your car insurance at no charge once they receive their learner’s permit.
 It’s a good idea to talk to your insurer first and start shopping around for policies before they become a licensed driver.